LucasJanin/Flickr2DayOne/README.md

   * Click on the "Search Result"
   * Click "Ok"
     * This will fix the time of the post
-    * Note: day saving isn't supported in this version
+    * Note: I still have some offset in beween the reeal time and Day One time.
+I add an extra hour, this is look working for part of my photos.

 * Add the photo to the post
   * Open the link to the direct image